bradweinstein/pagerduty-challenge/README.md

 ## Conclusion

 After completing this technical challenge I feel confident I could complete a PagerDuty demo, troubleshooting or installation session.
-I'd like to give my thanks to the PagerDuty crew for letting me attempt this challenge.

 If there are any questions please feel free to reach out via [email](mailto:bradleyseth.weinstein@gmail.com) or [LinkedIn](https://www.linkedin.com/in/bradleysweinstein/)